cf-platform-eng/boundless-service-broker/README.md

+# boundless-service-broker is no longer actively maintained by VMware.

 # Boundless Service Broker

 This is an implementation of [Cloud Foundry Service Broker] (https://docs.cloudfoundry.org/services/api.html) to broker and run instances of Boundless OpenGeo Servers on Cloud Foundry.